BadFactor/ReFlex/README.md

 # React
 It is a new Modelling Creation Tool for RedoxOS

-+ Written in Rust!
++ Completly written in Rust!
++ Parallel Coding
++ Multithreading

++ Vulkan API
++ Without OpenGL Rendering or compatibilty or such "nonsense" stuff

 ## Support

 + Vulkan Rendering Engine
   + Name: ReactEngine
 + Cycles Rendering Engine